 Well, this just looks like a regular prepping list and it is but it’s worth repeating it as many times as possible.
-But if you already have all these things, what should you get?
+But if you already have all these things, what else should you get?

-Situation B: You’re Already Stocked Up
+Scenario B: You’re Already Stocked Up